chilli-axe/mpc-autofill/readme.md

 JetBrains supports this project's development through their [Open Source Development licensing](https://jb.gg/OpenSourceSupport).

+# Contributing

+- Please ensure that you install the `pre-commit` Python package and run `pre-commit install` before committing any code to your branch / PR - this will run various linting, code styling, and static type checking tools to validate your code.
+- GitHub Actions is configured in this repository to run the Django project's end-to-end tests.
+To run these, it needs to access the Google Drive API, and does so through a repository secret named `GOOGLE_DRIVE_API_KEY`.
+If you fork this project, you'll need to set this repository secret for GitHub Actions to run these tests for you.
+  - **Note**: If you create a pull request to this repository from your fork and you don't follow this step, your CI build will fail!
+Don't worry about it unless you're modifying backend code with test coverage.

 # Monorepo Structure

 Each component of the project has its own README; check those out for more details.